sapphi-red/vite-setup-catalogue/CONTRIBUTING.md

 This repo is a monorepo using pnpm workspaces.

 Also this repo uses Docker, too.
-But if you are not changing Docker related examples/tests, you won't need to install it.
+But if you are not changing Docker related examples/tests, you won't need to install it by skipping those tests.

 Note that inside Docker, npm is used instead of pnpm.